Kinshasa Botanical Garden: 1930–1990s: Colonial foundations and transition to Congolese control

-A gravel pathway winds into the distance, flanked by lawns and a variety of lush, green trees.
+A gravel pathway winds into the distance, flanked by lawns and a variety of green trees.

 The Kinshasa Botanical Garden was originally established as the "Parc de Bock" in 1933 by District Commissioner Fernand De Bock in then-Léopoldville (now metamorphosed into the modern Kinshasa).
 Initially, it was placed under the authority of the Institut des Parcs Nationaux du Congo-Belge (IPNCB).
 Following the nation's newfound autonomy in 1960, the management of the garden transitioned to Congolese control.
 According to Congolese environmentalist Metternich Ngoy, it was subsequently administered by the Society of Zoological and Botanical Gardens of Kinshasa (Société des Jardins Zoologiques et Botaniques de Kinshasa).
 On 2 October 1968, it hosted a public meeting where Pierre Mulele was declared guilty of committing crimes against the nation by Mobutu Sese Seko and was subsequently arrested before the end of the speech.
 In 1969, Mobutu initiated major environmental reforms, founding the Congolese Institute for Nature Conservation (Institut Congolais pour la Conservation de la Nature, ICCN) under the leadership of Belgian conservationist Jacques Verschuren, and establishing the State Environmental Commission (Commission environnementale de l'État).

 As part of Mobutu's Authenticité campaign, the park was renamed Parc de la Révolution in 1970.
 That year also saw the construction of a multipurpose amphitheater intended for cultural, political, and scientific functions.
 The ICCN was renamed the Zaire Institute for Nature Conservation (Institut Zaïrois pour la Conservation de la Nature, IZCN) on 22 July 1975, falling under the jurisdiction of the Ministry of Agriculture.
 In 1978, the garden acquired its current name, Jardin Botanique de Kinshasa, under the newly created Zoological and Botanical Garden Institute of Zaire (Institut des Jardins Zoologiques et Botaniques du Zaïre, IJZBZ), as per presidential order No. 078/215 of 5 May 1978.
 That same year, infrastructure improvements were carried out, including the addition of new facilities.
 In 1989, the Agence Zaïroise de Presse (now Agence Congolaise de Presse, ACP) reported that 340 million ZRZ had been allocated for the modernization of the country's zoological and botanical gardens.
 At the time, the garden hosted 780 plant specimens, 698 native and 82 exotic species, and benefited from Belgian scientific cooperation until its termination in 1991.